yhouyang02/minecraft-more-cats/README.md

-# minecraft-more-cats
+# More Cats Mod for Minecraft
-A game mod that brings you more cats in Minecraft 1.18.2
+A game mod that brings you more cats to Minecraft 1.18.2.